Maria Island from ground view with Darlington on the left hand side and water on the right hand side.

 Stages 1 and 2 of the project delivered a number of upgrades to the pressure sewer system infrastructure for the Darlington precinct and service corridors.
 Stage 2 also saw the completion of pressure sewer system reticulation works for the public amenities on the island, reopening of the jetty toilets, and completion of a new solar array and battery storage system to provide a sustainable energy supply for the island.
 Completion of Stage 3 works will see the final connections of critical infrastructure works completed in Stage 1 and 2.

-The draft Reserve Activity Assessment (RAA) document was prepared in accordance with PWS advice and specialist advice.
-Natural and cultural values assessments were completed to avoid and limit potential impacts.
+The Reserve Activity Assessment (RAA) document was prepared in accordance with PWS advice and specialist advice.
+Natural and cultural values assessments were undertaken to avoid and limit potential impacts.

 Once complete, the critical infrastructure delivered through the Maria Island Rediscovered project will facilitate sustainable visitation to the Island into the future.